quicbit-js/qb-standard/recommended-style.md

   At the same time, we recognize that some developers will find a small amount of satisfaction choosing local variables that works best for them.
-Our primary object is not to make all code look exactly the same, but to enforce standards that
+Our primary objective is not to make all code look exactly the same, but to enforce standards that
   make a real differences in productivity.